-- 4. The draft AGS has been compiled using sources of evidence, including: - A review of the extent to which the Council has complied with each element of its Code of Corporate Governance; - Self-assurance statements prepared by Service Directors; - The LGSS Chief Internal Auditor's opinion on the Council's internal control environment, which will be formally reported to the Audit Committee on 14th July 2020. - A review by the corporate leadership team. - 5.
+- 5. The draft AGS has been compiled using sources of evidence, including: - A review of the extent to which the council has complied with each element of its Code of Corporate Governance; - Self-assurance statements prepared by Service Directors; - The LGSS Chief Internal Auditor's opinion on the council's internal control environment. - A review by the corporate leadership team. - 6.
 The Statement is prepared in accordance with guidance from the Chartered Institute of Public Finance (CIPFA) and the Society of Local Authority Chief Executives (SOLACE).
-The guidance states that the AGS should include: - The Council's responsibilities for ensuring a sound system of governance; - An assessment of the effectiveness of key elements of the governance framework, and the role of those responsible for the development and maintenance of the governance environment; - An opinion on the level of assurance that the governance arrangements can provide and whether these continue to be regarded as fit for purpose; - The identification of any significant governance issues, and agreed actions taken, or proposed, to deal with significant governance issues; - A conclusion demonstrating a commitment to monitoring implementation through the next annual review. - 6.
-'Significant governance issues' are those that: - seriously prejudice or prevent achievement of a principal objective of the authority; - have resulted in the need to seek additional funding to allow it to be resolved, or has resulted in significant diversion of resources from another aspect of the business; - have led to a material impact on the accounts;
+The guidance states that the AGS should include: - The council's responsibilities for ensuring a sound system of governance; - An assessment of the effectiveness of key elements of the governance framework, and the role of those responsible for the development and maintenance of the governance environment; - An opinion on the level of assurance that the governance arrangements can provide and whether these continue to be regarded as fit for purpose; - The identification of any significant governance issues, and agreed actions taken, or proposed, to deal with significant governance issues; - A conclusion demonstrating a commitment to monitoring implementation through the next annual review. - 7.
+'Significant governance issues' are those that:

-- the Audit Committee advises should be considered significant for this purpose; - the Chief Internal Auditor reports on as significant in the annual opinion on the internal control environment; - have attracted significant public interest or have seriously damaged the reputation of the organisation; or - have resulted in formal action being undertaken by the Chief Financial Officer and / or the Monitoring Officer.
+- seriously prejudice or prevent achievement of a principal objective of the authority; - have resulted in the need to seek additional funding to allow it to be resolved, or has resulted in significant diversion of resources from another aspect of the business: - have led to a material impact on the accounts; - the Audit Committee advises should be considered significant for this purpose; - the Chief Internal Auditor reports on as significant in the annual opinion on the internal control environment; - have attracted significant public interest or have seriously damaged the reputation of the organisation; or - have resulted in formal action being undertaken by the Chief Financial Officer and / or the Monitoring Officer.